-Italy is easy to recognise on any world map, as the country is shaped like a high-heeled boot, as you can see on the map above.
+Italy is easy to recognize on any world map, as the country is shaped like a high-heeled boot, as you can see on any map.
 It looks like the boot is kicking a ball, which is the island of Sicily, don’t you think?

 Italy has over 450 islands, large and small.
 The biggest is Sicily, which is also the biggest island in the Mediterranean Sea.

 Rome’s Vatican City is the smallest among the countries in the world.
 The Pope is the leader of the Vatican City.

 About four-fifths of the Italian landmass is either hilly or mountainous.
 The highest mountain peak is Mont Blanc (4807 m).
 Italian Alps have perfect ski slopes which you can enjoy in winter.
 We love San Martino

 Italy has over 1000 rivers, some really small some long.
 The longest river is Po River at 652 km, second longest is Adige, and third Piave

 All of Europe’s active volcanoes except those in Iceland are found in Italy.
 Italy has three active volcanoes: Vesuvius, Stromboli, and Etna.
 Etna, which is located on Sicily, is the most active volcano in Europe. – facts about Sicily